 Chocolate peanut butter energy balls – healthy snacks

-Those peanut butter granola balls are my favorite little morning snack after the gym right now.
+Those chocolate peanut butter energy balls are my favorite little morning snack after the gym right now.
 I know it is almost Christmas, but it is not a reason to skip healthy breakfast and the gym !
 I love that the recipe can be made in 10 minutes, store up to 3 weeks in my fridge and all my family can enjoy it in their way.
 My 6 years old like to have this in her lunchbox for morning tea, my vegan husband is a sportive guy so he use those as a refuel after a long workout.

 So lets have a look at the simple ingredients you need to make those granola balls:

 Peanut butter – of course this is the base ingredients, good news the recipe works with other nut butter as well like almnd butter or cashew butter.
 I personally adore the flavor of peanut butter.
 Make sure you check the ingredients list for no added oil, no added sugar.
 You will be surprise buy how many stuff some brands adds to nut butter than actually required only one ingredient, peanuts.
 Check out my article on how to make homemade peanut butter recipe if you prefer to make this at home.

 Sliced almond – you can also use roasted almonds that you crushed into pieces but I like the texture of sliced almonds.
 It reminds me oats, without the extra carbs

 Pumpkin seeds – this is a the best seed to boost your magnesium with 65% of your RDI, so don’t skip it plus it is a good source of plant based iron too if you are vegan, 18% of RDI

 Chia seeds are loaded with fiber and calcium so it is another great seed to add in your breakfast for healthy digestion and strong bones